iamajoe/bedrock-utils/README.md

 # Bedrock: Utils

-The idea for this repository is to have a mix of utils to use when developing a project.
+The idea for this repository is to have a mix of utils to use when developing a project.<br>
-**Note:** Any kind of path should be absolute or relative to the `*.toml`
+**Note:** Any kind of path should be absolute or relative to the `*.toml`<br>
+**Note 2:** Eventually, I'll get this module cross compiled as for the moment select the right file for your OS in the bin

 ## Usage
 ```
-./cmd/cmd ...
+./bin/bedrock ...
     init <*.toml>               # Initializes project"
     build <*.toml> [env]        # Builds project"
     run <*.toml>                # Run project"